taissadames/barrabella-app/README.md

 - Responsive design & mobile-friendly.

 ## :scream: Bugs to fix :poop:
-- Translate buttons not working yet.
+- Translate buttons partially working.

 ## :sob: Lessons learnt
 - Well, I learnt that if you leave the most complex item for the end, you may not finish it on time...

 ## :white_check_mark: Future features
-- Definitely make the translating buttons work.
+- Definitely make the translating buttons work for all the texts.
 - After that, I plan to make the app into a full stack app, like a CRUD app.
 This was asked by my dad, so he could login as an Admin and make changes to the website himself.
 - I also plan to add Google Analytics so we can keep track of where the visitors come from.